 How to Evaluate What is Working in Your Homeschool

 Taking a step back and asking yourself if what you’re doing daily is working is key.
-This can help you to better yourself and to better the learning aspect for your children as well.
+This can help you better yourself and improve the learning experience for your children.

-Even though homeschooling is started off with the best of intentions, that doesn’t mean that there may be areas that need to be changed or improved later on down the road.
-For this time happen, you have to ask questions and look at what you’re currently doing to see if there are ways that you can do it better or differently movign forward.
+Even though homeschooling is started with the best intentions, that doesn’t mean that there may be areas that need to be changed or improved later on down the road.
+For this to happen, you have to ask questions and look at what you’re currently doing to see if there are ways that you can do it better or differently moving forward.

-I also think that it’s important to look and evaluate every quarter to be certain that the learning path that you’re on is still the best one for everyone in the family.
+I also think it’s important to evaluate every quarter to ensure that the learning path you’re on is still the best one for everyone in the family.

-Some of the ways to evaluate what is going on can be to ask these questions about your homeschooling plans and days.
+One way to evaluate what is going on is to ask these questions about your homeschooling plans and days.

 Are there tears?